AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-learning/VL-Ophys.md

 ![Gene expression measured in the imaged tissue](/resources/vl-hcr-puncta.png)

-Neurons that are successfully matched receive a subclass label — Pvalb, Sst, Vip, or Lamp5 — which can then be applied to their activity in any session in which they were recorded.
+Neurons that are successfully matched receive a subclass label — PV, SST, VIP, or LAMP5 — which can then be applied to their activity in any session in which they were recorded.
 Neural activity can also be related to the continuous gene expression patterns across all measured genes, rather than or in addition to grouping neurons by the subclass marker genes.